 With more information on buying habits being monitored, companies can not only implement shifts in buying habits but also make immediate changes to their product focus in the direction of shifting consumer demands.
 As we have noted, there is already a huge number of software products becoming available to monitor increasingly specific manufacturing, retail and production needs.
 This allows almost any business to up its stock management game and maintains the synergy with customer demands.

 Whatever stock management system you use and whether or not you are looking to invest in more technology to do so, you need it to be a solid part of your business planning.
-It increases the efficiency of your operation and allows your business to be in a better position to access business funding in the UK.
+It increases the efficiency of your operation and allows your business to be in a better position to access business loans in the UK.
 As the manufacturing and retail industry moves towards more efficient processes, how you react to this technology can have a significant effect on your business’s chances of success.